cloudenochcsis/Military_Unit_Dashboard/README.md

 A simple MVP Django web application for military unit management, focused on basic functionality for Kubernetes deployment practice.
 This project serves as a learning tool for DevOps engineers practicing Kubernetes deployment, scaling, and management.

+## Disclaimer

+This project is intended solely for testing and learning purposes.
+It may contain security vulnerabilities and may not conform to security best practices. **Do not use this application in production environments.**

 ## Dashboard Overview

 ![Unit Dashboard Overview](images/Unit_dashboard_overview.png)